ARCHIBALD VERE SIMPSON 1889–1976

 Age 21 living at 18 Cecil Street, Lenton, with brothers William a leather grainer and Leslie Colin 19 a tobacco mixer.

 Archibald was employed by the county council as an asylum clerk at Notts County Asylum.

 Military Unit; 1st and 2nd Battalions, Northumberland Fusiliers, 9th Brigade, 3rd Division on seniority in 1917 (source: Forces War Records).
 Previously 24th Battalion, Northumberland Fusiliers.

 Theatre of War: France and Flanders, date of entry not known

 29.9.15: Applied for a commission.
 References provided by S. Lloyd Jones, Medical superintendent, Notts County Asylum, who certified to his good moral character ‘for the last six years’.
 Former headmaster Edward Francis certified that he had received a good standard of education at People’s College.
 Permanent address: Notts County Asylum, Radcliffe on Trent.

-On the application form he states that he joined the Nottingham University Officers’ Training Corps on 5th July 1915 and is still a cadet.
-He states that he was also a Private in the Nottingham Robin Hoods (1/7th Battalion) from 1905 to 1906 as a volunteer.
+His application form states that he joined the Nottingham University Officers’ Training Corps on 5th July 1915 was still a cadet and had been a Private in the Nottingham Robin Hoods (1/7th Battalion) from 1905 to 1906 as a volunteer.